scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The RECOMMENDED maximum validity period of a control plane root certificate is 5 years.

-**Note**: The TRC of each ISD contains a trusted set of control plane root certificates, and this set builds the root of each ISD's verification path.
+Note that the TRC of each ISD contains a trusted set of control plane root certificates, and this set builds the root of each ISD's verification path.
 For more information on the selection of this trusted set of root certificates, see [](#trc-specification).

 ## Control Plane Issuing CA Certificate